-7.3.Key/CSP Generation, Entry and Output
+7.3 Key/CSP Generation, Entry and Output

-The module does not provide any key generation service or perform key generation for any of its Approved algorithms.
+The Qualcomm Pseudo Random Number Generator does not provide any key generation service or perform key generation for any of its Approved algorithms.
 The caller of the DRBG can use the output for key generation.

-The cryptographic module does not provide any asymmetrical algorithms or key establishment methods.
+The Qualcomm Pseudo Random Number Generator does not provide any asymmetrical algorithms or key establishment methods.

-7.4.
-Key/CSP Storage and Zeroization
+7.4 Key/CSP Storage and Zeroization

-The entropy input string and nonce used by the DRBG are generated internally by the hardware and are not accessible external to the module.
-The personalization string is input by the caller of the DRBG into a register that is able to be read and written by the caller.
+The entropy input string and nonce used by the DRBG are generated internally by the hardware and are not accessible externally to the Qualcomm Pseudo Random Number Generator.
+The personalization string is input by the caller of the DRBG into a register that is able to be read from and written to by the caller.